aobasuyi/World_Weather_Analysis/README.md

 A.  **Retrieve Weather Data** <br />

-Code to create a list holding the new cities weather: <br />
+Code to create *a list* to hold the random world cities weather: <br />

 ```
 # Import the dependencies.